-4.2.
-Pre-Images in Kernel k-Means Clustering
+B. Pre-Images in Kernel k-Means Clustering

-In this Section, we perform the kernelized version of k-means clustering algorithm on the USPS data set, and then use the proposed method to find the preimages of the cluster centroids.
-We select a total of 3000 random images from the USPS data set and the same Gaussian kernel as in Section 4.1.1.
-Figure 6 shows the resultant pre-images.
-For comparison, the cluster centroids obtained by averaging in the input space are also shown.
+In this section, we perform the kernelized version of k-means clustering algorithm as described in [6] (the technical report version of [8]), and then use the proposed method to find pre-images of the cluster centroids.
+A total of 3000 images are randomly selected from the USPS data set.
+The same Gaussian kernel as used in Section IV-A-1 is employed, and k is set to ten, the number of digits.
+For comparison, cluster centroids are also obtained by averaging in the input space over all patterns belonging to the same cluster.
+Fig. 8 compares the resultant sets of pre-images.
+Clearly, the proposed method yields centroids that are visually more appealing.